jd-bartlett96/PeriPy/docs/user/quickstart.rst

 The numerical load-CMOD curve is outputted and compared against the experimental data.
 The numerical output is verified using code that has been written independently by Mark Hobbs (https://github.com/mhobbs18/BB_PD).

-The results can be improved by using a contact model...
+Note that the results can be improved by using a contact model.
 The supports introduce additional stiffness into the model.
+This effect is not so apparent due to the missing surface correction factors.

 [1] Grégoire, D., Rojas-Solano, L. B., and Pijaudier-Cabot, G. (2013).
 Failure and size effect for notched and unnotched concrete beams.
 International Journal for Numerical and Analytical Methods in Geomechanics, 37(10):1434–1452.